HANDS:

 02

-Although manufacturers are very clear on whether or not you can tile on gypsum based substrate, the debate is nowhere near the end.
+Although manufacturers are very clear on whether or not you can tile on gypsum based substrate, the practice is nowhere near the end.

 03